 The Ethical Tea Partnership was formed in 1997 when a number of large tea companies took the decision to work together to monitor and assure their own supply chains.
 At that time we were called the Tea Sourcing Partnership, this changed to the current name in 2004.

 In 1997 our approach was ahead of its time – since then, the co-operation between companies has meant that we can now drive change in the tea industry more quickly than ever before.

-We now have more than 20 international members from Europe, North America and Australasia.
+We now have more than 40 international members from Europe, North America, Australia, New Zealand, and Sri Lanka.

 Increasing Our Scope

 Over the past 13 years we have grown in geographical scope, gradually covering all the major tea producing regions.
 We currently have 5 Regional managers based in Kenya, India, Indonesia, Sri Lanka and China that support our work programmes.